orchestral/toolkit-docs/getting-started.md

 ## Workbench

-Workbench provides a set of configurable actions and commands to allow preview, interacting and serving your Laravel's packages during development.
+Workbench provides a set of configurable actions and commands to allow previewing, interacting and serving your Laravel's packages during development.
 This component is accessible via `orchestra/testbench` without any further requirement.

 #### Version Compatibility